syncfusion-content/blazor-docs/blazor/getting-started/blazor-single-nuget.md

 documentation: ug
 ---

-# Getting started with Syncfusion.Blazor Single NuGet in Visual Studio
+# Getting started with Blazor Component using Syncfusion.Blazor Single NuGet in Visual Studio

 This section briefly explains how to include a Blazor component with the Syncfusion.Blazor Single NuGet package in your Blazor Server App and Blazor WebAssembly App using Visual Studio.